nens/threedi-docs/source/d_rasters.rst

 Using GDAL to check and edit your rasters
 -----------------------------------------

-There are several packages available that allow you to meet the requirements stated above.
+There are several packages available which allow you to meet the requirements stated above.
 Below are some examples using GDAL.

 *If you are using Windows, GDAL should be installed together with QGIS and available through the OSGeo4W Shell.
 Try finding it through your start menu.
 A full list of GDAL functionalities and help can be found under the* `gdal documentation <http://www.gdal.org>`_.